Edited by

 View phone

-• Cons: Even pricier than the iPhone 14 Pro Max, degraded low-light photography
+• Cons: Even pricier than the iPhone 17 Pro Max, hardware is mostly carried over from the S25 Ultra

 View phone